djdumpling/djdumpling.github.io/_posts/2025-12-05-SEA-privacy.md

 We conduct ablations across three axes to understand the sensitivity of our methods to hyperparameter choices:

-**Privacy Neuron Count.** By varying the selection threshold $\tau_{\text{text}}$ from 0.0075 to 0.20, we obtain privacy neuron sets ranging from 2,303 neurons (3.1% of MLP dimensions) down to 34 neurons (0.05%).
+**Privacy Neuron Count.** By varying the selection threshold $\tau_{\mathrm{text}}$ from 0.0075 to 0.20, we obtain privacy neuron sets ranging from 2,303 neurons (3.1% of MLP dimensions) down to 34 neurons (0.05%).
 Results show that larger neuron sets generally achieve stronger privacy suppression but with greater utility cost, while smaller sets preserve perplexity but provide weaker protection.

 **Editing Strength.** For activation patching, we vary the steering coefficient $\alpha$.
 For random noise steering, we vary the standard deviation $\sigma$ from 0.1 to 2.0.
 Both show a consistent trade-off: stronger interventions yield greater exposure reduction at the cost of increased perplexity.
 The optimal operating point depends on the application's privacy-utility requirements.